markus-gx/nuxt-swell/README.md

 This modules consits of the following composables to make your life easier 😉

 #### Use the Swell.JS SDK
-Inside your setup function you can just call the composable `useSwell()` and next to first class typescript support you are able to call all
-available functions from the Swell.js SDK.
+Inside your setup function you can just call the composable `useSwell()` and next to first class typescript support, you are able to call allavailable functions from the Swell.js SDK.

 📖  [View Swell.js Documentation for basic usage](https://developers.swell.is/frontend-api/)